 The Company's potential dilutive securities, which included stock options, RSUs, preferred stock, and shares of restricted common stock that were issued but not yet vested, have been excluded from the computation of diluted net loss per share since the effect would be to reduce the net loss per share.
 Therefore, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common stockholders is the same.
-The following table presents potential common shares excluded from the calculation of diluted net loss per share attributable to common stockholders for the years ended December 31, 2016, 2015 and 2014.
+The following table presents potential common shares excluded from the calculation of diluted net loss per share attributable to common stockholders for the years ended December 31, 2017, 2016 and 2015.
 All share amounts presented in the table below represent the total number outstanding as of December 31.

-2016 2015 2014

-Stock options to purchase common stock 2,702,350 1,738,524 500,262

-Restricted stock unit awards 219,614 53,800
+Year Ended December 31, 2017 2016 2015 Options to purchase common stock 3,328,757 2,702,350 1,738,524 Restricted stock unit awards 283,553 219,614 53,800 Total potential common shares 3,612,310 2,921,964 1,792,324

-Unvested restricted common stock 759,538

-Convertible preferred stock (as converted to common stock) - 7,924,919

-2,921,964 1,792,324 9,184,719

-9. Commitments and Contingencies
+10. Commitments and Contingencies